Milly and the Macy's Parade Teacher's Guide

 - Kids' empowerment

-Use this guide to get information on all the book, author, and illustrator materials offered in the book activity set and to find the best activities for your students.
+Use this guide to get information on all the book and author materials and to find the best activities for your students.

 Students get warmed up for reading by exploring vocabulary and themes featured in the book.